 The oval-leg design provides a modern aesthetic while the 3-stage dual motors generate under 45dB during operation, making it the quietest standing desk in this comparison.
 The E8 supports up to 352 lb and adjusts from 23.6" to 48.8", suitable for users from 3'2" to 6'5".
 LED control panel with USB port and 4 memory presets.
 Comes with a 15-year frame warranty. [src2, src4]

 Maximizes corner space with a reversible L-shaped design that includes built-in LED lighting in 10 colors with 10 lighting modes, 3 standard power outlets, and 2 USB ports directly on the desk.
 An integrated monitor stand elevates your line of sight for better ergonomics.
 Storage shelves underneath keep peripherals organized.
-Remarkable feature density for the price point. [src3, src5]
+Remarkable feature density for the price point. [src3, src4]

 → Go with the Homall Gaming Desk 55" (~$80) for a fixed desk or the ODK L-Shaped 66" (~$120-160) if corner space is available.
-Both deliver strong build quality and built-in features (RGB, power outlets) at the lowest price points in this comparison. [src2, src5]
+Both deliver strong build quality and built-in features (RGB, power outlets) at the lowest price points in this comparison. [src2, src4]

-→ Prioritize surface area (72"+ width) and built-in accessory mounts over height adjustment range.
-The Corsair Platform:6 Elevate (~$1,399) includes dual monitor arms and a T-nut accessory rail designed for cameras and microphones.
-The Eureka Ergonomic Aero 72 (~$400) offers the same 72" width at a fraction of the cost if integrated mounts are not needed. [src4, src6]
+→ Prioritize surface area (70"+ width) and built-in accessory mounts over height adjustment range.
+The Corsair Platform:6 Elevate or Creator Edition (~$909-1,399) includes dual monitor arm support and a T-nut accessory rail designed for cameras and microphones.
+The Secretlab Magnus Pro XL (70" × 31.5") is the best alternative if you prefer the magnetic ecosystem over the T-nut system.
+The Eureka Ergonomic Aero 72 (~$400) offers the same 72" width at a fraction of the cost if integrated mounts are not needed. [src1, src4, src5]

-→ The FlexiSpot E7 Pro leads at 440 lb (200 kg), followed by the Eureka Ergonomic Aero 72 at 400 lb.
-Both handle triple-monitor setups with a full-tower PC on the desktop.
-Avoid the IKEA Utmaning (110 lb) and FlexiSpot EN1 (176 lb) for heavy loads. [src2, src3]
+→ The FlexiSpot E7 Pro leads at 440 lb (200 kg), followed by the Uplift V2 and Eureka Aero 72 at 355-400 lb.
+Avoid the Secretlab Magnus Pro XL (192 lb), IKEA Utmaning (110 lb), and FlexiSpot EN1 (176 lb) for heavy loads — these will wobble during height transitions under full load. [src2, src3, src7]